ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 ## Pure Functions

 An OCaml function can be declared as `pure`, which means it
-- has no side effect
+- has no side effect;
-- raises no exception
+- raises no exception;
-- terminates
+- terminates.

 ```ocaml {2}
 val length : 'a t -> int